Click here to view current Bits From Bill posts Bits from Bill

 When WinPatrol was first released it was created mainly for friends and family.
 At the time, I stayed pretty busy working on unique programs for Microsoft, Gateway, Epson and was working for Capital Cities/ABC when Disney took over the company.
 WinPatrol was just a hobby while I worked on other fun popular programs.

 Working for a variety of companies was fun.
-Working long hours made me in high demand and I was able to play with new secret equipment and while it was never published I created one of the first DVD players as a project for Gateway.
-It kept me busy enough that WinPatrol didn’t seem as important as turned out.
+My Windows programming experience meant I was in high demand and I was able to play with new secret equipment.
+While it was never published I created one of the first DVD players as a project for Gateway.
+It kept me busy enough that WinPatrol didn’t seem as important as it turned out.

-I never expected how much crap would appear on the Startup programs list and how popular WinPatrol would become.
-If I known at the time I would have patented the concept used by WinPatrol and could have retired by now.
-Ironically, a lot of the work I did at that time would be considered disposable startup programs like my Epson Ink Monitor and my Gateway Warranty reminder.
+I never expected how much crap would start appearing in the Startup programs list and how popular WinPatrol would become.
+If I had known at the time I would have patented the concepts used by WinPatrol and could have retired by now.
+Ironically, a lot of the work I did for other companies would be considered disposable startup programs like my Epson Ink Monitor and my Gateway Warranty reminder.
 At least when possible my startup junk would exit once performing its function.

 In addition to the large amounts of Email, I discovered WinPatrol users were making a serious error.
-In their best intention many users even took the time to create animated greeting cards to wish me a happy birthday.
+Many fans took the time and effort to create animated greeting cards to wish me a happy birthday.

 Next month on November 19th we’re going to celebrate, not my birthday, but the 14th anniversary of WinPatrol or Scotty’s Birthday.
-There will be prizes and all the fun we can think of between now and then.
+There will be prizes and all the special treats I can think of between now and then.
 Stay turned for all the fun.

 ok, who remembers the name of the Gateway computer which was all inclusive and looked like the iMac